6 New Street Drugs To Watch For In 2022

 What Are The Most Popular Street Drugs?

-Cannabis, also known as marijuana, continues to be the most popular illicit drug in 2022.
-Although, it is legal for medical and/or recreational drug use in some states.
+Cannabis, also known as marijuana, continues to be the most popular illicit drug in 2023.
+However, it is important to note that this drug is now legal for medical and/or recreational drug use in some states.

 Other commonly used street drugs include: